Touring

 Arrival to Muggia

-Istria to the Adriatic cycling tour begins in the coastal town of Muggia near Trieste, the only Italian port town in Istria.
+The cycling tour begins in the coastal town of Muggia near Trieste, the only Italian port town in Istria.
 The town’s architecture is marked by Venetian and Austrian history, while its harbour hosts a modern 500-berth marina.
 Muggia shows many traces of its Venetian tradition and origin, as demonstrated by the dialect, gastronomic tradition, architecture, and mostly by the main square, which is a true Venetian “campiello”.

 Muggia – Piran: COASTAL RIDE FROM ITALY TO SLOVENIA